Preference Adaptive and Sequential Text-to-Image Generation: Experiments

 Using our user model, we generate more than 30,000 simulated user-agent trajectories.
 We also generate reward labels for our human-rater data using the user model, and train our state-action value function in three different settings: using only human rater data, using only simulated data, and using both data sources.
 The T2I agents trained by these algorithms are evaluated with human raters, for which the raters judge whether the current turn’s chosen image was better, worse, or equally preferred to that in the previous turn.
 To make PASTA more efficient for human-rater studies, we distill the T2I agent into a single, fine-tuned Gemini~1.5 Flash \citep{team2024gemini} LMM, and serve that in real-time to generate the proposed image slates directly (without explicit prompt expansions).
 We also conduct an experiment with simulated users, using our user model, whose results are described in \cref{apndx:add_exp} together with other experiments for both PASTA and the user model.

-\textbf{Analysis.} We compare our agents (each using a different state-action value function) with an untrained multi-modal Gemini 1.5 Flash model.
+We compare our agents (each using a different state-action value function) with an untrained multi-modal Gemini 1.5 Flash model.
 The results of human-rater evaluations are shown in \cref{fig:pasta_results}.
 These results demonstrate that training on real human data enhances our agents' performance over the pre-trained LMM baseline (i.e., over the off-the shelf Gemini 1.5 Flash), whereas training with synthetic data alone leads to a slight decline in performance.
 Unsurprisingly, training on both real and synthetic datasets offers the best performance.
 This suggests that, while our user simulation may not fully reflect the real-world distribution of user behaviors (partially due to its simplified assumptions), the additional data generated by our user model does capture some key dynamics of real user interactions, yielding more accurate user choice predictions and sequentially generated images that are tailored to user preferences.
 Moreover, a high rank correlation between real user preferences and the predictions from our learned model over a vast number of user types further supports this conclusion.
+We also present the user model score for each step averaged over all rollouts in \cref{fig:user_scores}.
+The user type was chosen as the one that maximizes the posterior over the user’s data.
+The results show that PASTA monotonically improves the user score along the rollouts and are consistent with the real users' results in \cref{fig:pasta_results}.
+This evaluation further validates the correlation between our user model and real users.

+Finally, we conduct new human rater evaluations over the final turn of PASTA.
+Particularly, we conduct a rater study where we explicitly show raters the final turn images (for a given prompt) of PASTA compared to the baseline Gemini 1.5 Flash model and ask them to compare the generated last turn images.
+We find that PASTA receives an 85\% relative improvement over the baseline model when directly comparing the last turn.
+We believe that directly comparing the last turn emphasizes the strength of our approach and the significance of our results in terms of the outcome of using our model.